 But the federal SAI itself does not divide.
 Families with multiple children in college simultaneously should expect noticeably less federal and most institutional aid per child under the new rules than they would have under the old EFC.

-4. New poverty-level-based Pell eligibility.
-The new formula introduces a “minimum Pell” pathway that bypasses the SAI calculation entirely for low-income families.
-If a dependent student’s parents’ adjusted gross income is below 175% of the federal poverty level for a single parent (or 225% for a two-parent household), the student qualifies for the maximum Pell Grant automatically, regardless of what the SAI formula would otherwise produce.
+4. New poverty-guideline pathway to the maximum Pell Grant.
+The new formula introduces a maximum-Pell pathway that bypasses the SAI calculation entirely for low-income families.
+A dependent student whose single parent has an adjusted gross income at or below 225% of the federal poverty guideline qualifies for the maximum Pell Grant automatically, as does one whose parent is not single and has an AGI at or below 175%.
+Independent students have parallel tests keyed to their own AGI.
 This change was specifically designed to simplify Pell eligibility for low-income families and reduce the number of eligible students who didn’t apply because they didn’t realize they qualified.
+A separate and higher set of thresholds governs the minimum Pell Grant, which is a different rule with different numbers.
+Both tables are in FAFSA income limits.

 Where do you find your SAI?

-The SAI appears prominently on your Student Aid Report (SAR) — the post-submission summary available within 1-3 business days at studentaid.gov.
-It’s labeled “Student Aid Index” and shown as a single dollar figure, which may be negative, zero, or positive up to $999,999.
+The SAI appears prominently on your FAFSA Submission Summary, the post-submission summary in your studentaid.gov account.
+It is the document formerly called the Student Aid Report, or SAR.
+Most FAFSA forms are processed immediately, though some take one to three days.
+The number is labeled “Student Aid Index” and shown as a single dollar figure, which may be negative, zero, or positive up to $999,999.

 The SAI is the federal SAI — the number used for federal aid eligibility.
 Schools that calculate institutional aid using their own methodology (most CSS Profile schools and some private institutions) may produce a different “institutional SAI” or “institutional index” that they use for institutional aid alongside the federal SAI for federal aid.